The first time I noticed mullioned windows was at my neighbour’s house.

 Wood mullions provide natural insulation and can be easily customized or repaired locally.
 Hardwood usually outperforms softwood in exterior use.

-Structure: Mortise and tenon joints with weather-sealed finish for durability and easy maintenance.
+Structure: Mortise and tenon joints with a weather-sealed finish for durability and easy maintenance.

 Materials: Oak, mahogany, cedar, pine, or engineered lumber treated for exterior use.